-Ancona has three Learning Specialists that serve students in grades K-8.
-Learning specialists work collaboratively to provide support across the school, and all decisions are team-based.
+Ancona has three Learning Specialists that serve our student population.
+Learning specialists work collaboratively with teachers to provide support across the school, and all decisions are team-based.
 They offer academic support to students with diagnosed learning or developmental differences and assist teachers in making appropriate curricular adaptations for those students.
 We know that there is no “one size fits all” program for any student.
 As such, support is provided on a case-by-case basis, always prioritizing the individual student’s needs.

-Ancona has a full-time School Counselor who assists with social and emotional needs across all grade levels.
+Ancona has a full-time School Counselor who assists with the social and emotional needs of our students across all grade levels.
 The School Counselor meets with both small groups of students and individuals to address needs they have in their school and home life.
-Small group topics include navigating through Ancona, cultivating relationships, changing families, and dealing with the pressures of growing up.
+Small group topics include: navigating Ancona, cultivating relationships, changing families, and dealing with the pressures of growing up.
 Groups are offered year round.
 Additionally, the School Counselor supports teachers and helps families to find outside support specialists.
-To maintain a strong school-home connection, the School Counselor communicates with specialists outside of the school building, making sure that all members of the team are cohesive.
+To maintain a strong school-home connection, the School Counselor communicates with specialists outside of the school building and makes sure that all members of the team are cohesive.
 In addition to the School Counselor, Ancona hosts counseling interns that work with students and support the efforts of the Counselor.

 MEET THE TEAM

 Jacki Neistat, Dean of Student Services.
-Jacki is in her sixth year at Ancona and works to facilitate the Student Support Team as well as co-teaching in the middle school grades.
+Jacki is in her seventh year at Ancona and works to facilitate the Student Support Team as well as co-teaching in the middle school grades.
 Over the past six years, she has been dedicated to building a school-wide support system.
-She has a degrees in Special Education and Elementary Education and will complete her masters degree in December 2017.
-Jacki is the coordinator of student services for all students at Ancona and co-teaches 7th and 8th Grade students.
+She has a degrees in Special Education and Elementary Education, and will completed her Masters degree in 2017.
+Jacki is the coordinator of student services for all students at Ancona, and co-teaches 7th and 8th Grade students.

 Kathy Yates, Learning Support Specialist.
-Kathy is in her fourth year at Ancona.
-Here, Kathy works with the younger students to assess, teach, and collaborate with teachers in the areas of reading, writing, and math.
-She holds a bachelor’s degree in Elementary Education, an M.A. in Education from the University of Chicago and is certified as a Reading Specialist—Kindergarten through 12th grade.
+Kathy is in her fifth year at Ancona.
+She works with our younger students to assess, teach, and collaborate with teachers in the areas of reading, writing, and math.
+Kathy holds a bachelor’s degree in Elementary Education, an M.A. in Education from the University of Chicago, and is certified as a Reading Specialist—Kindergarten through 12th grade.
 Kathy coordinates student services for Preprimary – 2nd Grade students.

 Rachel Bomher, Learning Support Specialist.
-Rachel is in her second year at Ancona and supports kids in both the intermediate and middle grades.
-She earned her undergraduate degree from Marquette University, double majoring in elementary education and history.
-She went on to receive her master’s degree in Special Education from DePaul University, where she also earned her Learning Behavior Specialist (LBS-I) certification.
+Rachel is in her third year at Ancona and supports kids in both the elementary and middle grades.
+She earned her undergraduate degree from Marquette University, with a double major in elementary education and history.
+She went on to receive her Master’s degree in Special Education from DePaul University, where she also earned her Learning Behavior Specialist (LBS-I) certification.
 Rachel coordinates student services for 3rd – 6th Grade students.

 Tony Gleason, School Counselor.
-Tony is in his fourth year at Ancona.
-He has reshaped how we support student’s emotional challenges and has helped faculty to be more effective on how they build relationships with students and work with behaviors that arise.
-Tony has an educational background in psychology, a masters in counseling from Argosy University and holds additional certifications in psychodynamic child psychotherapy, crisis intervention, and clinical supervision.
+Tony is in his fifth year at Ancona.
+He has reshaped how we support student’s emotional challenges and has helped our faculty to be more effective at building relationships with students and working with behaviors that arise.
+Tony has an educational background in psychology, a Masters in counseling from Argosy University, and holds additional certifications in psychodynamic child psychotherapy, crisis intervention, and clinical supervision.